Sendible insights From Chat to Conversion: What DMs Mean for Social Media Engagement

 For brands, creators, and social teams, knowing when to shift a conversation from public to private can prevent miscommunications and strengthen relationships with followers.

-The role of DMs in social media engagement
+What is the role of DMs in social media engagement?

 For businesses, being available via DM is essential.
-Direct messages make the interaction feel more personal and immediate, whether someone’s asking a quick question, reporting an issue, or exploring a partnership.
+Direct messages make the interaction feel more personal and immediate.
+This is the case whether someone’s asking a quick question, reporting an issue, or exploring a partnership.

 And, that’s exactly what customers want.